Anshul619/HLD-System-Designs/src/2_AWSComponents/6_DatabaseServices/AmazonRDSAurora/Readme.md

 # Amazon RDS Aurora
 - [Amazon RDS Aurora](https://aws.amazon.com/rds/aurora/) is designed for [unparalleled high performance and availability at global scale](../../../1_HLDDesignComponents/0_SystemGlossaries/LatencyThroughput.md) with full MySQL and PostgreSQL compatibility (that means your drivers will work as if Aurora was a Postgres or MySQL database).
-- Aurora is `AWS Cloud Optimized` and claims `5x performance improvement over MySQL on RDS`, over `3x performance improvement over Postgres on RDS`.
+- Aurora is AWS Cloud Optimized and claims [5x performance improvement over MySQL on RDS, over 3x performance improvement over Postgres on RDS](../../../1_HLDDesignComponents/0_SystemGlossaries/LatencyThroughput.md).
 - [High throughput up to 200K writes/second](../../../1_HLDDesignComponents/0_SystemGlossaries/LatencyThroughput.md), with negligible performance impact.
 - [Amazon RDS Aurora vs Other RDS DB engines](../AmazonAuroraVsRDS.md)
 - Aurora is a proprietary technology from AWS (not open sourced).